nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 ## API use case ##

-The "Register a patient" capability should either create a new temporary patient registration or re-activate an existing "Inactive" patient registration, as a temporary patient registration within the GP practice system ([Definition of a GP Connect active patient](/overview_glossary.html#active-patient)).
+The "Register a patient" capability should either create a new temporary patient registration or re-activate an existing "inactive" patient registration, as a temporary patient registration within the GP practice system ([Definition of a GP Connect active patient](/overview_glossary.html#active-patient)).

 This specification describes a single use case.
 For complete details and background please see the [Foundations capability bundle](foundations.html).